 In 1981, scientists at the Milwaukee County General Hospital published a report that found the mold known as Aspergillus fumigatus in 11 out of 12 marijuana cigarettes and evidence of the fungus in the blood of 11 out of 21 marijuana smokers.
 This is the same common mold that was found on most of the tobacco that was studied by researchers as well.(2)

 I had written about how dangerous Apergillus can be in my article, “Aspergillus: One of the most common and deadly organisms in existence.”
 This toxic mold produces aflatoxins that are associated with both toxicity and carcinogenicity in human and animal populations.
 The diseases caused by aflatoxin consumption are loosely called aflatoxicoses.

 Acute aflatoxicosis results in death; chronic aflatoxicosis results in cancer, immune suppression, and other “slow” pathological conditions

-As I mentioned above, asperillus also causes a groups of diseases called aspergillosis.
+As I mentioned above, aspergillus also causes a group of diseases called aspergillosis.
 The symptoms include fever, cough, chest pain, or breathlessness, which also occur in many other illnesses such as tuberculosis or chronic obstructive pulmonary disease (COPD), aspergilloma or allergic bronchopulmonary aspergillosis (ABPA).